-- The client application is responsible to ensure Zero-trust
+- The customer application is responsible to ensure Zero-trust

 - Hence corrupting the source providing the client application can breaks Zero-trust

-Of course any application source can be corrupted, so the idea is more « how complicated » does it gets:
+Of course any application source can be corrupted, so the idea is more "how complicated" does it get:

 For a native app, the attacker has to impersonated the trusted source (which is getting harder now that people install application from stores instead of downloading them from random websites).
 Alternatively the attacker has to get access to the app store account of the developer.

 In either case, the attack is visible:

 - the corrupted application must be made broadly available (typically any user of Parsec will get the corrupted update)